 Though there may be delays in acceptance of H-1B cap petitions (such as requests for evidence (RFEs), which increased by 45 percent between 2016 and 2017), 85,000 H-1B visas will be awarded.

-You may not know for some time whether your employee has been accepted, and in the coming months, USCIS will be issuing RFEs, to which you have an allotted time frame to respond with supporting documentation.
+You should know by June or July whether your employee has been accepted, and in the coming months, USCIS will be issuing RFEs, to which you have an allotted time frame to respond with supporting documentation.
 Though RFEs do not always indicate an impending denial, lately RFEs have been correlated with higher denial rates.

-If you are successful, with an H-1B petition accepted, you can expect a few different notifications from USCIS, which may be mailed directly from the agency.
+If you are successful with an H-1B petition being accepted, you can expect a few different notifications from USCIS, which may be mailed directly from the agency.
 Or, if you work with an immigration provider like Envoy, they will be sent to you.

 If you are an Envoy customer, we will email you to alert you that your petition has been accepted and your filing fee check deposited with USCIS.
-Some petitions will be approved as of June 1, and formal approval notices will likely arrive after August 1.
+Some H-1B petitions will be receipted in June, and formal approval notices will likely arrive after August 1.

 If you are not an Envoy customer, you can expect to see an approval alert and notification of your check deposit with USCIS after the beginning of June.
 You will be sent a formal approval notice by USCIS in early fall 2018.